Carmen Jovet: Currently

 Carmen Jovet is currently active as a radio commentator, hosting her own radio talk/news show on NotiUno radio network - 630AM from 10:00 AM until noon.
 Besides her career as a journalist, Jovet was an occasional actress and had a small role in the 1989 film Brenda Starr starring Brooke Shields.

 In the aftermath of the January 12, 2010 earthquake that devastated Port-au-Prince, Haiti, Puerto Rico, then-Governor Luis Fortuño asked her to coordinate a telethon to benefit the Red Cross's Haitian relief efforts.
-The Telethon raised over $3.3 million.
+The telethon raised over $3.3 million.
 In preparation for the telethon, Jovet, along with Puerto Rico Secretary of State and Lieutenant Governor Kenneth McClintock, travelled to Haiti and met and interviewed then-President René Préval, Prime Minister Jean-Max Bellerive and First Lady Elisabeth Delatour Préval.

-She held a one-hour weekly interview program, "Ahora Podemos Hablar", on WIPR-TV, Puerto Rico's public television station, on Sunday prime time.
-After the death of Carlos Mamery late in 2014, Jovet signed with WAPA-America to substitute him on their show, "Lo Sé Todo", where she is now a political analyst.
+She held a one-hour weekly interview program, Ahora Podemos Hablar, on WIPR-TV, Puerto Rico's public television station, on Sunday prime time.
+After the death of Carlos Mamery late in 2014, Jovet signed with WAPA-America to substitute him on their show, Lo Sé Todo, where she is now a political analyst.

+In May 2025, the Senate of Puerto Rico designated its Press and Communications Room with the number "Sala Carmen Jovet Esteves", as the first major Puerto Rican female journalist.